Electric Scooter vs Petrol Scooter – Which one is the better choice?

 This one comes a bit obvious, but a huge part of the appeal of electric vehicles is the fact they cause much less harm to the environment than petrol vehicles in general.

-Even though batteries from e-vehicles play their own role in damaging the environment, their impact is substantially lower than the CO2 emissions from petrol engines.
-And as the industry makes progress, electric scooters will become much more sustainable, easy to recharge, and with more durable batteries overall, which will lead to less and less pollution from non-recycled disposals.
+Even though batteries from e-vehicles play their role in damaging the environment, their impact is substantially lower than the CO2 emissions from petrol engines.
+As the industry makes progress, electric scooters will become much more sustainable, easy to recharge, and with more durable batteries overall, which will lead to less and less pollution from non-recycled disposals.

 Electric scooters can be used by youngsters